GallVp/emgGO/docs/edtaExplained.md

 %                  indices of the singleChannel.
 ```

-Let's assume that the following set of parameters is a good selection for the example sEMG signal plotted in figure 2.
+Let's assume that the following set of parameters is a good selection for the sample sEMG signal plotted in figure 3.
 The selection of these parameters is based on intuition, past experiences and literature reading.
 These parameters have to be changed frequently.
 To get rid of this problem, *nOptim* method provided with the emgGo toolbox can be used.
 For details, see  <a href="detectionTutorial.md">How to Detect Onsets/Offsets?</a>.
 Here, in order to explain the extended double thresholding algorithm, we have to select a specific set of parameters.

 ```MATLAB
 >> optionsVector = [0.1, 1, 1, 0.05, 0.05, 0.5, 2, 0];